juicetin/workflow-take-home-assignment/README.md

     + I've taken this path even for things like 'email service' which will obviously (?) have multiple providers, but since the current implementation is only an in-memory mock, no need to introduce the abstraction now
 + testing
   + unit tests provide a good dev loop for making changes - but they don't give confidence that the real application is working - that's the job of integration/e2e tests
+  + unit tested imo the most critical parts like workflow engine, validation, and didn't spend as much time on other areas - these unit tests caught issues in other areas

 ## Assumptions
 + the POST /execute endpoint is supposed to provide the full workflow definition + form inputs - from the initial clone, it seems that it only provides form inputs and not the full workflow (nodes+edges data), assuming this is part of the task